-- Chapter 1 [Implementation Defined Pragmas], page 3, lists GNAT implementationdependent pragmas, which can be used to extend and enhance the functionality of the compiler. - Chapter 2 [Implementation Defined Attributes], page 47, lists GNAT implementationdependent attributes which can be used to extend and enhance the functionality of the compiler. - Chapter 3 [Implementation Advice], page 57, provides information on generally desirable behavior which are not requirements that all compilers must follow since it cannot be provided on all systems, or which may be undesirable on some systems. - Chapter 4 [Implementation Defined Characteristics], page 83, provides a guide to minimizing implementation dependent features. - Chapter 5 [Intrinsic Subprograms], page 109, describes the intrinsic subprograms implemented by GNAT, and how they can be imported into user application programs. - Chapter 6 [Representation Clauses and Pragmas], page 113, describes in detail the way that GNAT represents data, and in particular the exact set of representation clauses and pragmas that is accepted. - Chapter 7 [Standard Library Routines], page 137, provides a listing of packages and a brief description of the functionality that is provided by Ada's extensive set of standard library routines as implemented by GNAT. - Chapter 8 [The Implementation of Standard I/O], page 147, details how the GNAT implementation of the input-output facilities. - Chapter 9 [The GNAT Library], page 163, is a catalog of packages that complement the Ada predefined library. - Chapter 10 [Interfacing to Other Languages], page 175, describes how programs written in Ada using GNAT can be interfaced to other programming languages.
+- Chapter 1 [Implementation Defined Pragmas], page 5, lists GNAT implementation-dependent pragmas, which can be used to extend and enhance the functionality of the compiler. - Chapter 2 [Implementation Defined Attributes], page 63, lists GNAT implementation-dependent attributes which can be used to extend and enhance the functionality of the compiler. - Chapter 3 [Implementation Advice], page 75, provides information on generally desirable behavior which are not requirements that all compilers must follow since it cannot be provided on all systems, or which may be undesirable on some systems. - Chapter 4 [Implementation Defined Characteristics], page 101, provides a guide to minimizing implementation dependent features. - Chapter 5 [Intrinsic Subprograms], page 129, describes the intrinsic subprograms implemented by GNAT, and how they can be imported into user application programs. - Chapter 6 [Representation Clauses and Pragmas], page 133, describes in detail the way that GNAT represents data, and in particular the exact set of representation clauses and pragmas that is accepted. - Chapter 7 [Standard Library Routines], page 157, provides a listing of packages and a brief description of the functionality that is provided by Ada's extensive set of standard library routines as implemented by GNAT. - Chapter 8 [The Implementation of Standard I/O], page 167, details how the GNAT implementation of the input-output facilities. - Chapter 9 [The GNAT Library], page 183, is a catalog of packages that complement the Ada predefined library.

-Chapter 11 [Specialized Needs Annexes], page 177, describes the GNAT implementation of all of the specialized needs annexes.

-- Chapter 12 [Implementation of Specific Ada Features], page 179, discusses issues related to GNAT's implementation of machine code insertions, tasking, and several other features. - Chapter 13 [Project File Reference], page 187, presents the syntax and semantics of project files. - Chapter 14 [Obsolescent Features], page 201 documents implementation dependent features, including pragmas and attributes, which are considered obsolescent, since there are other preferred ways of achieving the same results.
+- Chapter 10 [Interfacing to Other Languages], page 199, describes how programs written in Ada using GNAT can be interfaced to other programming languages. - Chapter 11 [Specialized Needs Annexes], page 201, describes the GNAT implementation of all of the specialized needs annexes. - Chapter 12 [Implementation of Specific Ada Features], page 203, discusses issues related to GNAT's implementation of machine code insertions, tasking, and several other features. - Chapter 13 [Project File Reference], page 213, presents the syntax and semantics of project files. - Chapter 14 [Obsolescent Features], page 229 documents implementation dependent features, including pragmas and attributes, which are considered obsolescent, since there are other preferred ways of achieving the same results.
 These obsolescent forms are retained for backwards compatibility.

-This reference manual assumes that you are familiar with Ada 95 language, as described in the International Standard ANSI/ISO/IEC-8652:1995, Jan 1995.
+This reference manual assumes a basic familiarity with the Ada 95 language, as described in the International Standard ANSI/ISO/IEC-8652:1995, January 1995.
+It does not require knowledge of the new features introduced by Ada 2005, (officially known as ISO/IEC 8652:1995 with Technical Corrigendum 1 and Amendment 1).
+Both reference manuals are included in the GNAT documentation package.